Bulrack66/Piiquante/README.md

 ## Development server frontEnd

+Run `git clone https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6.git` from piiquante folder

+Run `npm install`

-Run `ng serve` for a dev server from frontend file.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Development server backEnd

+Add folder /images in the folder backend.

-Run `nodemon` for a dev server from backend file.
+Run `nodemon` for a dev server from backend folder.